Youngestdev/fastapi-mongo/README.md

 ## Deploying to Vercel

+> Currently, the vercel build fails when running requests to MongoDB through the async driver.
+The next section shows how to deploy to Heroku.

 To deploy to [vercel](https://vercel.com), make sure the `vercel` CLI tool is installed and run the command in the base directory:

 ```console